spacebotwar/server-perl/docs/api/start/index.md

 An **ID** to identify this message.
 If used the server reply will contain the same message ID.
 This can be useful if you wish to link the server response to the client request.
-(I'm probably not going to mention this again, take it as read)
+(I am probably not going to mention this again, take it as read)

 RESPONSE
 --------